DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 **Irina Enache** is a communication and new media enthusiast.
 She has collaborated with the Institute of Network Cultures as a researcher for the MoneyLab project in 2013-2014.
-She gained her BA in Communication and Public Relations in Bucharest, Romania (2011) and the MA in New Media and Digital Culture in Amsterdam, Netherlands (2013).
+She gained her BA in Communication and Public Relations in Bucharest, Romania (2011) and MA in New Media and Digital Culture in Amsterdam, the Netherlands (2013).

 **Andrea Fumagalli** is Associate Professor of Economics in the Department of Economics and Management at University of Pavia.
 His research activity deals with the hypothesis of cognitive bio-capitalism, basic income, and precarity issues.
-He is co-editor of *The Global Economic Crisis*, (Semiotext(e), 2011).
+He is co-editor of *The Global Economic Crisis* (Semiotext(e), 2011).

 **David Golumbia** teaches at Virginia Commonwealth University.
 He is the author of *The Cultural Logic of Computation* (Harvard, 2009), and of many articles on digital culture, language, linguistics, and literary